atuljha23/Find-my-teammates/README.md

 # Find My Teammates

+Single CAP Model to Perform CRUD Operation and use the catalog as a RestAPI to fetch the result into an SAP AppGyver Application and SAP Fiori Launchpad

 Don't get lost searching for that teammate who is a wizard when it comes to solving your problems.
 Find your teammates easily within office with just one click.